 — W. Alexander

 Only a creative can understand being born into a world that doesn’t appreciate their gifts.
 For ten years I submitted to everyone else’s expectations.
 I worked my ass off.
 But with every new trophy came a deeper emptiness.
 It wasn’t the goal I wanted.
 I envied those walking around with pink hair, paint under their fingernails, and gages in their ears.
 They are themselves and fuck everyone else.
 In secret, I thought they were the bravest of us all.
 I still do!
-Naturally, when I hit my depression, a true rock bottom, I coped and decided to say yes to myself.
+Naturally, when I hit my depression, a true rock bottom, I coped and decided to live; I would say yes to myself.
 I wanted to be brave too.
 At thirty years old, the night before thanksgiving, I got my ears pierced.
-Over the next couple months I got several tattoos.
+Over the next couple months I got a couple tattoos (my wife is attracted to tattoos).
 My writing flourished and I am again a student, majoring in, you got it, creative writing.
+My father, if living, would not approve, but his ghost cannot control my future.
+I tried his way with all my heart and soul, and failed through success.
+God made me a watcher of hearts.
+My way is not wrong; it is only different.

 Is everything better now?
 No, but life is on my terms and that is something.
 I have little desire to play life safe.
 Arriving into my old age, rich and comfortable scares the hell out of me.
-I would much rather die contributing to this world, than carving a quiet place in it.
-But that is the mark of an artist.
+I would much rather die contributing to this world, than carving a quiet place to die in it.
+If I can do both, great!
+But the mark of an artist is the spirit of a contrarian.

 P.S.
 I don’t know if writing this blurb was for me or you reading it.
 But I hope it helps anyone who shares these frustrations to know they aren’t alone.
+It is not self-pity to be honest with yourself.
+It is only self-pity, if after you come to terms with your true self, you keep the mask on and blame your circumstances.
 It is never too late to shake off this world’s materialism and create.
-Friction makes perfection.
+Iron sharpens Iron; friction makes perfection.

 Please follow my blog for writing tips and other heart wrenching posts.